 A selection of Ben’s engagements includes:

-- Giant integrated gas development (IGD) in Abu Dhabi, UAE – Instructed as delay expert by solicitors acting on behalf of an EPC contractor to analyse delays arising during fabrication and erection of pressure storage vessels on a USD$4.7 billion giant integrated gas development (IGD) project being carried out in Abu Dhabi.
-The issues involved analysis of 95 weeks of critical delay and further disruption to non-critical areas of the project.
+- Integrated gas development project (IGD), UAE – Instructed as delay expert by solicitors acting on behalf of an EPC contractor to analyse delays arising during fabrication and erection of pressure storage vessels on a giant integrated gas development project.
+The issues involved analysis of almost two years of critical delay and further disruption to non-critical areas of the project.
 Ben was cross examined during an arbitration hearing.

 - Manufacturing Facility, Philippines – Instructed as delay expert by solicitors acting for a main contractor to analyse multiple contract packages during construction of a manufacturing facility located in the Philippines.
-The project was 13 months late with other non-critical packages 23 months in delay.
+The project was over 12 months late with other non-critical packages almost two years in delay.
 The analysis included critical path analysis of delay to the project and loss of production to other non-critical areas.
-This matter was finally determined by arbitration and involved a two-week trial where Ben gave oral evidence under cross examination and hot-tubbing in support of the analysis.
+This matter was finally determined by arbitration and involved a two-week hearing where Ben gave oral evidence under cross examination and hot-tubbing.

 - Tunneling Project, Hong Kong – Appointed as expert advisor to provide claims analysis and advice to an employer on the merits on the contractor’s claims and engineer’s determinations.
 The project was delayed by over three years and matters giving rise to delay claims were in relation to construction of both top down and cut and cover tunnel construction.